https://theconversation.com/treaty-4-raises-hard-questions-like-how-did-crown-land-come-to-be-270036

 - Metis identity is not limited to the Powley decision such that Metis community cultural identities are distinctly different across Canada.

-- Aside from cultural distinctions, Metis identity can also be defined as anyone with native ancestry.
+- Metis identity can also be defined as anyone with native ancestry.

-- be an accepted member of a present-day First Nation community;
+- Be an accepted member of a "present-day" Indigenous community.

 Friday, December 27, 2019